excln/BmsONE/docs/readme_en.txt

 (Please choose "x86" regardless of your machine.) https://www.microsoft.com/en-us/download/details.aspx?id=48145

-This software is under development, so the current version lacks some features and often goes wrong (particularly on Mac).
+This software is under development, so the current version lacks some features and often goes wrong.
 Be sure to make backups and save files frequently.

 Note that "Ctrl key" below means Command key (⌘) on Mac.